chrislewiscodes/Flont/README.md

-      'tracking': '#letter-spacing-input', //input that controls letter spacing 'foreground': '#fgcolor-input', //input that controls foreground color 'background': '#bgcolor-input', //input that controls background color, 'features': '#feature-select', //an empty select or list element to be filled with toggleable OpenType features })
+      'tracking': '#letter-spacing-input', //input that controls letter spacing 'foreground': '#fgcolor-input', //input that controls foreground color 'background': '#bgcolor-input', //input that controls background color, 'features': '#feature-select', //an empty select or list element to be filled with toggleable OpenType features },
+  highlightColor: '#beefed', //optional CSS color to be used for highlights in the UI, e.g. "current glyph" callout })
 ```